What Are Buying Signals and Why They Matter in Sales?

 When you notice these behaviors, it’s your cue to offer relevant, personalized outreach — like tailored pricing details or helpful content — to keep them moving forward.

-4) Opportunity data
+4) Fit data

 Opportunity data helps you identify prospects who are a great fit for your solution.
-Look for signals like:

 When you spot opportunity data, prioritize these leads.
 Tailor your outreach by directly addressing their needs, positioning your product as the solution they've been searching for.